 Surround SCM supports integration with TeamCity.
-See Surround SCM Third-Party Integrations for information about supported platforms and versions.

 This article includes information about integration requirements, installing the plug-in, configuring a Surround SCM repository as a VCS root, and managing the version control username setting for notifications.